mrtrkmn/mrtrkmn.github.io/content/posts/automate-ci-cd-with-slack-command.md

 ![](../../images/running-workflow.png)

-Now, we can start the workflow through Slack whether through Phone, Tablet or PC, does not matter, as long as you have access to Slack app.
-Its flexibility boosts level of confident.
+With this setup, you will be able to trigger the workflow on Github through Slack from any device that has the Slack app, such as a phone, tablet, or PC.
+This flexibility increases the level of convenience and ease of use, making it a more efficient and effective way to manage workflows.

 [Automate the boring stuff  🤌🏻 ]